rdkcentral/firebolt-apis/requirements/governance.md

 # Requirements Governance
-This document outlines the governance model for the Firebolt&reg; Open-Source Project, including the structure of an Advisory Committee and Working Groups, as well as the process used to codify Requirements Specifications and Architectural Decision Records.
+This document outlines the governance model for the Firebolt&reg; Open-Source Project, including the structure of an Advisory Board and Working Groups, as well as the process used to codify Requirements Specifications and Architectural Decision Records.

 ## 1. Overview
-The Firebolt Open-Source Project is governed by an Advisory Committee that creates and delegates work to Working Groups, which then create proposals for Requirements Specifications and Architectural Decision Records.
+The Firebolt Open-Source Project is governed by an Advisory Board that creates and delegates work to Working Groups, which then create proposals for Requirements Specifications and Architectural Decision Records.

 ![Governance Structure](./images/governance/structure.png)